nomath4u/radiusnetworks.github.io/ibeacon/ibeacon-development-kit-instructions.md

 ```

 You may also adjust the identifiers through the console by editing the /boot/ibeacon.conf file.
 If you change the
 identifiers, you will need to rerun the start command in order for the changes to take effect.

+##iBeacon Scanning

+Visit our [developer blog](http://developer.radiusnetworks.com/blog/) for more information on the scanning feature, including a quick tutorial that takes advantage of the Raspberry Pi outpus pins to control external devices based on the proximity of nearby beacons.

 ##Getting Help